dy/sprae/readme.md

 ## Signals

-Sprae uses signals for reactivity and accepts signal values.<br/>
-Signals provider be switched to any preact-flavored implementation:
+Sprae can take signal values.
+Signals provider can be switched to any preact-flavored implementation:

 ```js
 import sprae from 'sprae';